TomWambsgans/Whirlaway/README.md

 - Multiple column openings batched into a single PCS opening via the sumcheck protocol
 - "Ring-switching" from [Binius' 2nd paper](https://eprint.iacr.org/2024/504.pdf) eliminates field "embedding overhead" in the PCS

 Currently the main bottleneck is the sumcheck protocol, where the "embedding overhead" is substantial.
-The implementation uses the degree-8 extension of koala-bear, where multiplications are nearly 30× slower than in the prime field—presenting an immediate opportunity for optimization (see [this paper](https://eprint.iacr.org/2024/1046.pdf)).
+The implementation uses the degree-8 extension of koala-bear, where multiplications are nearly 30× slower than in the prime field—presenting an immediate opportunity for optimization (see [this](https://eprint.iacr.org/2024/1046.pdf) and [this](https://eprint.iacr.org/2024/108.pdf)).

 ## Running the Poseidon2 Benchmark